Affapple/A4S_Project/A4S_metric_tests/README.md

 - Create a virual environment by running `python3 -m venv .venv`
 - Activate the virtual environment by running `source .venv/bin/activate`
 - Install the required dependecies by running `pip install -r requirements.txt`
+- Activate the environment by running `source .venv/bin/activate`, it can be deactivated at any time by running `deactivate`

 Now you should be able to run the notebooks.